ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 * The fidelity of the image can also be improved by tweaking the gridding parameters, although this can be fiddly.
 Increasing the oversampling, for instance, can improve the image quality at the expense of greater memory usage.
-If your job fails due to running out of memory, you can decrease the number of processors per node - change the *mppnppn* to 16, say, from 20, as well as the *-N* flag for the aprun call.
+If your job fails due to running out of memory, you can decrease the number of processors per node - change the *ntasks-per-node* to 16, say, from 20, as well as the *-N* flag for the aprun call.
 You will likely have to increase the maxsupport parameter as well - try going up in factors of 2.
 See :doc:`../calim/gridder` for explanations of the gridding parameters.